Rocket blasts off with NASA magnetic field probes

 CAPE CANAVERAL, Fla.
 An Atlas 5 rocket blasted off from Florida on Thursday with a quartet of NASA science satellites designed to map bursts of energy and charged particles triggered by criss-crossing magnetic fields around Earth.

 The 20-story-tall rocket, built and launched by United Launch Alliance, a partnership of Lockheed Martin and Boeing, lifted off from Cape Canaveral Air Force Station at 10:44 p.m.
-EDT.
+EDT (0244 GMT on Friday).

 Perched atop the rocket were four identical satellites designed to fly in a pyramid formation high around Earth.
 The probes were successfully delivered into their initial orbits less than two hours after launch.